How to Protect website from SQL Injection Attack

 - One of SQL’s primary functions is to select data based on a query and output the result of that query.
 An SQL Injection vulnerability could allow the complete disclosure of data residing on a database server.

-- SQL is used to delete records from a database.
-An attacker could use an SQL Injection vulnerability to delete data from a database.
+- An attacker could use an SQL Injection vulnerability to delete data from a database.

 The anatomy of an SQL Injection attack